tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 But I saw that look in his eye, that slight twitch in his lips.

 He knew exactly what I was talking about.

 Even worse, this bastard was trying to hide it.
-In the space of three days, Stella Atwood no longer existed.
+In the space of three days, Stella no longer existed.

-When I demanded to see her and point out the stitches covering her body, the CLEAR patchwork skin where she had sewn pieces of them into her own flesh, I was told “the perpetrator” had been transferred to a psychiatric facility for young people.
+I was told “the perpetrator” had been transferred to a psychiatric facility for young people.

 Taia’s mother slapped me across the face when I told her that her daughter was dead, and Stella was *wearing* her.